frankaemika/docs/source/tutorial.rst

 Moving the robot
 ^^^^^^^^^^^^^^^^

-The robot can be moved, by executing one of many examples provided with ``libfranka``, like the ``generate_joint_velocity_motion`` example.
+The robot can be moved by executing one of many examples provided with ``libfranka``, like the ``generate_joint_velocity_motion`` example.
 As already mentioned before, the :ref:`brakes <troubleshooting_open_brakes>` and the user stop must be released before moving, otherwise an error is printed.
-This example will move the last four joints.

-After verifying, that the robot has enough free space to move without colliding, execute the following command from the build directory:
+This example will move the last four joints for +/-0.2 RAD.
+Verify that the robot has enough free space to move without colliding.
+Then, execute the following command from the ``libfranka`` build directory:

 .. code-block:: shell

     ./examples/generate_joint_velocity_motion <franka-control-ip>

 The robot is moved by a `controller` which specifies the desired torque on each joint.
-It is possible to choose between four built in `controllers`.
-Further, a self written controller can be provided.
+It is possible to choose between several built in `controllers`.
+Alternatively, a self written controller can be provided.
 Additionally, the `controllers` can be fed with desired joint values :math:`q_d` by `motion generators`.

+The provided internal controllers are:

+* Cartesian impedance
+* Joint impedance

 For building a motion generator, one of the four interfaces can be used:

 * Joint position
 * Joint velocity